KlusterKite/KlusterKite/KlusterKite.Web/Readme.md

 Example configuration:
 ```
 {
     KlusterKite {
         Web {
             Services {
                 KlusterKite/Monitoring  { // ServiceName is just unique service identification, used in order to handle stacked config properly.
-It is used just localy on node
+It is used just locally on node
                 Port = 8080 // default port, current node listening port for server access
                 PublicHostName = default //public host name of this service.
-It doesn't supposed (but is not prohibited) that this should be real public service hostname.
-It's just used to distinguish services with identical url paths to be correctly published on frontend web servers.
+It isn't supposed (but is not prohibited) that this should be real public service hostname.
+It's just used to distinguish services with identical URL paths to be correctly published on frontend web servers.
 Real expected hostname should be configured in NginxConfigurator or similar publisher
                 Route = "/api/1.x/klusterkite/monitoring" //route (aka directory) path to service
                 }
         }
     }
 }
 ```

-As for now `Publisher node` can be created with use of `KlusterKite.Web.NginxConfigurator` plugin.
-It assuems that there is an installed dedicated `Nginx` service on this node.
-The `Nginx` will make actual proxing and the node will make a dynamic nginx reconfiguration from the current cluster state.
+As for now `Publisher node` can be created with the use of `KlusterKite.Web.NginxConfigurator` plugin.
+It assumes that there is an installed dedicated `Nginx` service on this node.
+The `Nginx` will make actual proxying and the node will make a dynamic Nginx reconfiguration from the current cluster state.

 An example `KlusterKite.Web.NginxConfigurator` configuration:
 ```